Hiring & Retention of Individuals with Disabilities

 Matthew Schoengood, Vice President for Student Affairs, is designated to coordinate compliance with the access and nondiscrimination requirements of Sections 503 and 504 of the Rehabilitation Act and the Americans with Disabilities Act.
 He may be consulted in confidence regarding requests for accommodations.

 The Executive Director of Institutional Equity and Chief Diversity Officer/Title IX Coordinator, Pinar Ozgu, in the President's Office, is designated to coordinate compliance with the affirmative action requirements of Section 503 of the Rehabilitation Act.

 It is required that all officers of administration, executive officers, office heads, faculty, and staff adhere to the requirements of Sections 503 and 504 of the Rehabilitation Act and of the Americans with Disabilities Act, and to the principles and requirements of The Graduate Center Affirmative Action Plan.
 Employees and applicants are protected under the Act from coercion, intimidation, interference, or discrimination for filing a complaint or assisting in an investigation.

 All individuals with a disability are invited to have themselves so identified.
 This information is voluntarily provided and is kept confidential.
 Refusal to provide the information will not subject any employee to any adverse treatment, and the information can be used only in connection with The Graduate Center’s affirmative action programs for individuals with a disability.

-If you wish to be identified according to the above, please complete and return this form to the Chief Diversity Officer, Edith Rivera, Room 7301.
+If you wish to be identified according to the above, please complete and return this form to the Executive Director of Institutional Equity and Chief Diversity Officer/Title IX Coordinator, Pinar Ozgu, Room 8204.03.